 - Detention– The Commission on Immigration Policy, Practice and Pro Bono of the American Bar Association has posted a wealth of resources on the web relating to the rights of persons detained by the INS.This information includes “Immigration Detention Resources”, and three “Legal Guides” in PDF format ranging from 97 to 130 pages each.
 Kudos to the ABA’s Chris Nugent.
 We link to each of these resources from our “Deportation” page at

 - H-1B Physicians Win Over $1 Million In Back Pay – In the Matters of Wage and Hour Division v.
 Mohan Kutty, (OALJ, Oct.
 9, 2002), an Administrative Law Judge held that an employer was liable for back wages to 17 H-1B physicians for over $1 million and for more than $100,000 in civil money penalties.
-The employer has 30 days to appeal.
-We link to this decision from our “Physicians” page at

 - Impostor Web Sites– Several private organizations have established web sites that falsely imply that they are official governmental web sites.
 Many thousands of immigrants have been swindled out of their money by these smooth operators.
 Do not be fooled by these phony sites.
-See the INS Advisory at

 - Legalization– Earlier this year, the U.S. Conference of Catholic Bishops (Migration and Refugee Services) published a report entitled “The Case for Legalization of Undocumented Immigrants”.
 We link to the report from our “Immigration Reports and Organizations” page at